giacomopiccinini/giacomopiccinini.github.io/_posts/2024-10-21-imbalanced-datasets-should-stay-imbalanced.md

 Whilst this is all good, plotting how the precision $p(\rho)$ varies with $\rho$ for a fixed value of $p_B$ is extremely telling.
 ![Precision](/assets/images/precision-fixed-pb.png)
 What we see here is that, unless we start from an extremely high (and hence unrealistic) value for $p_B$ , the precision is going to drop extremely quickly as the dataset is brought back to its natural imbalance.
-And, in particular, the lower $p_B$ the steepest the downfall.
+And, in particular, **the lower $p_B$ the steepest the downfall**.

 Therefore, unless you trained a super-good model with 99.9+% precision on the balanced test set, its value on the realistic test set will drop a lot and very quickly, making what you once thought a good model a completely unusable piece of software.